ClickHouse/ClickHouse/docs/README.md

 * Proofread your text before publishing.
 Look for typos, missing punctuation, or repetitions that could be avoided.
 * Try to avoid addressing the reader directly, although this is not strictly prohibited.

-# How to add a new language
+# How to Add a New Language

 1. Create a new docs subfolder named using the [ISO-639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 2. Add Markdown files with the translation, mirroring the folder structure of other languages.